adammaj1/Linas-Art-Gallery/README.md

 ### final phase after fixed number of iterations without bailout test

-There is no such image in Linas gallery, but I think it can be there
+There is no such image in Linas gallery, but I think it could be there

 ![](phase_f.gif)